OWASP/owasp-summit-2017/Working-Sessions/OWASP-Project-Summit.md

 title: OWASP Project Summit
 type: workshop
 track: OWASP Projects
+status: featured
+description: The Summit will contain a number of Working-Sessions focused on OWASP Projects
 ---

 The Summit will contain a number of Working-Sessions focused on OWASP Projects